trakot02/pax-engine/README.md

 ## Layers

 An application is divided in one or more layers responsible for their resources and activities.
-Together the layers form a stack that determines the order in which each one can execute its activities.
+During execution the layers form a stack that determines the order in which each one can perform its activities.
+Such stack can be manipulated by adding or removing layers from the top, but also by forcing a layer to the bottom to pause the execution of every other, that can be resumed at a later point.

 Every frame the application repeats the following steps:

-1. Each layer renders its content
-2. Each layer updates its state
-3. For each event, each layer reacts to it
+1. For each event, each layer in the stack reacts to it
+2. Each layer in the stack updates its state
+3. Each layer in the stack paints its content

-The update and reaction steps are executed from top to bottom, while the rendering happens in reverse order.
-The reaction step has also another feature: when a layer receives an event, it can decide to prevent the lower layers from receiving it.
-A layer can finally skip any of steps by setting dedicated attributes.
+The update and event steps are executed from top to bottom, while the painting happens in reverse order.
+The event step has also another feature: when a layer receives an event, it can decide to prevent the lower layers from receiving it.
+A layer can finally skip any of these steps by setting dedicated attributes.

-The stack can therefore be manipulated by adding or removing layers from the top, but a layer can also be forced to the bottom of the stack to expel every other layer and pause their execution.